fatsanogo/nudgeStatLabs/README.md

 `remotes::install_github("kmkinnaird/nudgeStatLabs")`

-2. Thanks to Marney for this one: after install is complete (I know this seems weird, but go with it):
+2. Thanks to Marney (Biology) for this one: after install is complete (I know this seems weird, but go with it):

 ```remove.packages("htmltools")```